brevzin/cpp_proposals/concepts/concepts-problems.md

 C++20 concepts are completely implicit.
 But sometimes, implicit isn't really what we want.
 We have `explicit` for type conversions precisely because we understand that sometimes implicit conversions are good and safe and sometimes they are not.
 Type adherence to a concept is really no different.
 There are many cases where a type might fit the _syntactic_ requirements of a concept but we don't have a way of checking that it meets the _semantic_ requirements of a concept, and those semantics might be important enough to merit explicit action by the user.

 One way to allow explicit control in concept definitions is to defer to type traits.
-For instance, the `view` and `sized_range` concepts in the standard library come with type traits that allow for explicit tuning:
+For instance, the `view`, `sized_range`, and `sized_sentinel_for` concepts in the standard library come with type traits that allow for explicit tuning:

 ```cpp
 template<class T>